department-of-veterans-affairs/health-apis-conformance-unifier/README.md

     # To specify a specific profile and property to the docker command.
     docker run --network="host" vasdvp/health-apis-conformance-unifier --spring.profiles.active=qa --bucket.name=qaresultbucket r4 smart-configuration https://api.va.gov/services/fhir/v0/r4/.well-known/smart-configuration

+    # The `--metadata` switch can be added one or more times to the parameter list containing a list of comma delimited `key=value` to associate with the generated S3 object.
+    docker run --network="host" vasdvp/health-apis-conformance-unifier --metadata=uc-app-version=1.0.0,claims-app-version=2.0.0 dstu2 smart-configuration https://api.va.gov/services/fhir/v0/dstu2/.well-known/smart-configuration
     ```

 4. You can use regular `aws` commands to see the resulting objects in the mock s3.
 For example,